Free Debt Payoff Planner · Snowball vs Avalanche

 Why even a small extra payment matters

 Because interest compounds on the remaining balance, every extra dollar you pay early removes future interest charges.
+This is the single biggest lever in any payoff plan — bigger, usually, than the choice of method.
 Adjust the extra-payment field above and watch your debt-free date and total interest move in real time.
+Even an extra $50 a month can pull your debt-free date forward by many months and save hundreds in interest, because that money stops accruing future charges before they ever happen.

 Frequently asked questions